schw4b/DGM/README.md

 ## User Guide

-### Install specific release from github
+### Install latest release from github

     > install.packages("devtools") # run only once
     > library(devtools)
     > install_github("schw4b/mdm@v1.1.1") # run only once
     > library(mdmwarwick)

-### Run a MDM example with simulated data from Smith (2015).
+### Running a MDM example with simulated data

-We load example data from Smith et al. (2011) simulating a 5-node network with 200 samples.
+We load simulation data from Smith et al. (2011) of a 5-node network with 200 samples (time points) of one subject.

     > data("utestdata")
     > dim(myts)